top of page

 Please Consider Supporting Our Case

 We will always keep fighting for Caledon, and to date we’ve raised significant funds, but still have a long way to go.
 We hope you’ll stand with us by pledging a donation to Democracy Caledon to help defray our legal costs.
-Whether this is your first donation, or a top-up to a previous donation – we need your help as 2025 draws to a close.
+Whether this is your first donation, or a top-up to a previous donation – we need your help.

 The very future of our precious town – its green countryside, its food-producing farmlands, its distinctive communities – is at stake.
 If these pre-zonings were to go ahead, the Caledon that we have come to know and love – whether we were born here or came here only a few years ago – may become unrecognizable in the future.
 Caledon is a rich tapestry of rural and urban environments, a town with so much to offer economically, recreationally and culturally.
 We acknowledge that we need to accept growth, but this needs to be done in careful, thoughtful ways and without preconceived notions that we must become a city of subdivisions and high-rises.

-For donations with a charitable tax receipt: Please donate to us via our Small Change Fund account (called Caledon For All) here.
+Please donate to us via our Small Change Fund account, under the project name Caledon For All, here.
+You’ll receive a charitable tax receipt.

 Thank you for helping to defend local democracy.
-I’d be pleased to answer any questions you have.
-If you’d like to schedule a call or perhaps an in-person meeting, please send an email to info@democracycaledon.org.
+We’d be pleased to answer any questions you have.
+If you’d like to schedule a call or perhaps an in-person meeting about making a donation, please send an email to info@democracycaledon.org

 Small Change Fund empowers individuals and grassroots organizations across Canada.
 They have supported over 270 organizations, primarily addressing climate-related issues.
 Their award-winning crowdfunding platform, along with expertise in campaigning, government relations, and fundraising, amplifies the impact of their partners.
 Small Change Fund also leads initiatives such as Keep The Greenbelt Promise.
 With a diverse team of 28 experts, they provide vital support for changemakers.